snap-stanford/ogb-web/_docs/kddcup2021/timeline.md

 ##### **May 10th, 2021: Initial test submission deadline**
 Each team can optionally submit their initial test prediction.
 The prediction will be evaluated on 5% of test data, and the performance will be made public in our initial leaderboards.
-Although the performance here does not count in awards, we encourage all the teams to try the initial submission to ensure the smooth final test submission.
+Although the performance here does not affect the winner selection, we encourage all the teams to try the initial submission to ensure the smooth final test submission.

 --------